Sanakan8472/copy-dialog-lunar-lander/README.md

 ![CopyDialogLunarLander](Docs/CopyDialogLunarLander.gif)

 ## Multiple difficulty settings!
-There are multiple difficulty settings to chose from:
+There are multiple difficulty settings to choose from:
 * **Easy**: Just copy a huge file from a local SSD to another local SSD.\
 ![Easy](Docs/Easy.png)
 * **Medium**: Copy a big file to a crappy USB 2.0 stick.\